2017 Wood Badge Course - N2-72-17

 What’s the Date and Location of the Course?

 Each weekend session begins 7:30 AM on Friday morning and ends around 4:30 PM on Sunday.
-The first weekend in 2015 is August 21-22-23 and will be held at Camp Pomperaug.
-The second weekend is September 25-26-27 and will be held at Deer Lake Scout Reservation.
+The first weekend in 2017 is August 18-19-20.
+The second weekend is September 15-16-17.
+Both weekends will be held at Camp Sequassen.
 Participation and attendance at both weekends, a total of six full days, is required for the successful completion of the Wood Badge course.

 Where Can We Get More Information?